 Forever…in motion is a health promotion initiative that helps older adults become physically active through volunteer-led physical activity groups.
 The Forever…in motion Older Adult strategy is to improve and maintain the health of older adults living in the community through support, education, research, partnerships and the promotion of healthy lifestyles.
 The strategy focuses primarily on individuals living in seniors’ congregate housing and condominiums or those that attend churches, day programs and community association programs.

-November is Fall Prevention Month.
+November was Fall Prevention Month.
 This seems appropriate considering slippery conditions usually start in November.
-What are you doing this month to reduce your risk of a fall?
+What have you done to reduce your risk of a fall?
 De-cluttering?
 Making sure your sidewalks are clear for yourself and your visitors?
 Being physically active and working on your balance?
 The following will give you a better understanding of what is involved in improving our balance, and some exercises to practice at home to help you stay on your feet.

 Balance and Fall Prevention